You smell it. You can smell it as soon as you walk into the room. You look at your dog and your dog looks at you, you both know – it’s the ears.

 I often get what I like to call ‘repeat offenders’, meaning pets that are seen for multiple ear infections over time.
 These pets are uncomfortable and their owners can be sad or frustrated.
 But why?
 What’s actually going on in those ear canals and how come it’s so common for these pets to be seen again and again?

-In this article we’re going to look at why ear infections happen in our pets, why they can be super frustrating for owners, and how together we can make it less so!
+In this article, we’re going to look at why dog ear infections are so common, why they can be super frustrating for owners, and how together we can make it less so!

 Dog ear wax colour chart